Gate admission of $20 includes the concert.

 He looks forward to the tests and trials that lay ahead on the road to chasing his dream.
 Proverbs 16:9 “A man’s heart plans his way, but the Lord directs his footsteps”

 Born in Jacksonville, Alabama, Riley Green was raised on the sounds of traditional Country, Bluegrass, and Southern Gospel music.
 He learned the spirit of songwriting and performing at a young age while spending time with his grandfather, Bufford Green, who ran the Golden Saw Music Hall.
-Green shared the stage with him and other men of his generation, laying a foundation for the songs he’d craft in the years to come, reflecting on the experiences of a young Southern man trying to find his place in the world.
+Riley shared the stage with him and other men of his generation, laying a foundation for the songs he’d craft in the years to come.

 For more information visit RileyGreenMusic.com.